rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 * 0 kWh local generation for the heat side
 * 100 kWh consumption from the electricity provider, who has a renewable factor of 50%

-Again, the heat sector would have a renewable factor of 0% when considered seperately, and the electricity side would have an renewable factor of 75%.
+Again, the heat sector would have a renewable factor of 0% when considered separately, and the electricity side would have an renewable factor of 75%.
 This results in a system-wide renewable share of:

 .. math:: RF = \frac{ 100 kWh(el)\cdot \frac{kWh(eleq)}{kWh(el)} +50 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}}{200 kWh(el) \cdot \frac{kWh(eleq)}{kWh(el)}} = 3/4 = \text{75 \%}